andrew/ultimate-awesome/README.md

 - [awesome-personal-websites](https://github.com/tk-notes/awesome-personal-websites) - It's my attempt to store all personal website I find interesting.
 - [apprenticeship](https://github.com/WenyanLiu/apprenticeship) - A notebook of awesome privacy protection,federated learning, fairness and blockchain research materials.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
-- [Awesome-gait-recognition](https://github.com/XKMar/Awesome-gait-recognition) - A collection of AWESOME things about Gait Recognition.
 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).
 - [MRCPapers](https://github.com/ZhengZixiang/MRCPapers) - Worth-reading paper list and other awesome resources on Machine Reading Comprehension (MRC) and textual Question Answering (QA). 机器阅读理解与文本问答领域值得一读的论文列表和其他相关资源集合.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [Awesome-FoodAI](https://github.com/AndrewZhuZJU/Awesome-FoodAI) - AI Research Resources in Food Domain.
 - [awesome-windows](https://github.com/awesome-soft/awesome-windows) - A curated list of awesome software for Windows.
 - [DeepLearning](https://github.com/axruff/DeepLearning) - A collection of research papers, datasets and software on Deep Learning.
-- [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
 - [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.